archmangler/kovenant/README.md

 # kovenant

-my distribution of covenant for kubernetes
+My development distribution of covenant for kubernetes and automation.